 Grants & Scholarships

-Please note that the following students and groups are not eligible to receive SOE Endowed Scholarships.
+Please note that the following student groups and statuses are not eligible to receive endowed scholarships:

-- Students enrolled as non-matriculated status, Graduate Special Student (non-degree)
+- Students enrolled under non-degree, Graduate Special Student status.

 - Full-time employees (spouses or dependents) of JHU who are eligible for tuition benefits

 SOE Endowed Scholarship Deadlines and Awards

 |Program||Deadline to Submit Application Form, Free Application for Federal Student Aid (FASFA), and Planned Enrollment Form||Anticipated Timeline for Receiving Scholarship Award Notifications||Semesters in Which Scholarship Awards Will Be Applied||Scholarship Application Form|

 |Doctor of Education (EdD) Program - Fall 2023 Applicants||March 16, 2023 – Online scholarship application and FAFSA||April 17, 2023||Fall 2023/Spring 2024 semesters only||Apply here|

 |Doctor of Education (EdD) Program- Current SOE Students – (i.e., students enrolled before Spring 2023)||March 16, 2023 - Online scholarship application, FAFSA||Continuing students will be informed of scholarship award decisions after Spring 2022 grades are posted in May||Fall 2023/Spring 2024 semesters only||Apply here|